 In accordance with the requirements of Ind AS 108 - "Segment Reporting", the Company is primarily engaged in a business of civil construction and has no other primary reportable segments.
-The Board of Directors of the Company allocate the resources and assess the performance of the Company, thus he is the Chief Operating Decision Maker (CODM).
-The CODM monitors the operating results of the business as a single segment, hence no separate segment needs to be disclosed.
+The Director of the Company allocate the resources and assess the performance of the Company, thus he is the Chief Operating Decision Maker (CODM).
+The CODM monitors the operating results of the business as a single segment, hence no separate segment